mehallhm/wafflers/content/team_posts/_index.md

   - The answer to this question will define which countries are more dependent on import of energy versus a reliance on a domestic production, especially as climate change may impact a countries ability to produce energy.
 - Is there a relationship between increasing climate change and sources of energy (a shift from combustible to renewable, or vice versa)?
   - This question will indicate two things: whether or not climate change has an impact on the sources of energy, or if policy enacted to fight climate change is having a tangible effect on a country's energy usage.
+- Which countries in the EU produce the most harmful emissions or are predicted to in the near future?
+ - This question is interesting and can be used by the EU to determine which countries need to reduce their emissions the most.
+The prediction can indicate whether preventative measures should be taken to ensure emissions don't rise drastically.